Prachi-1716/spotify-clone/README.md

 # spotify-clone
-this is a spotify clone using pure HTML and CSS
+This is a spotify clone using pure HTML and CSS.